Last updated on January 19, 2021

 In the last year of grade school, so we’re talking ’79 now, I read the 8 book series the Kent Family Chronicles by John Jakes – I’d seen The Americans, the last book had just come out and realised it was a series, so got them all.
 Of course.
 D’uh.
 Around then I realised how much I loved history.
 I read North and South right after that and was gobbling up things like Mary Shelley’s Frankenstein and The Crystal Cave by Mary Stewart and Tolkien and Colleen McCullough and Taylor Caldwell and anything with knights or vaguely Arthurian.
 Anyway, when I read the first book, The Bastard, we had in-class reading time.
 The teacher prowled around checking what we brought in and sees the title on this doorstop of a paperback while everyone around me is reading 80-page teen adventures complaining they’re too long.

 He took a big pause next to my desk and clears his throat and under his breath says, “Um, do your parents know you’re reading that???”
 My mom was waiting on me to finish it, so told him I had to get through it fast to pass it along.
 He just kinda laughed and said “Well, um, how about you maybe put a paper book cover over that, so no one has a heart attack.” and wandered away chuckling and shaking his head.
-I think I still remember that, because I didn’t think there was anything weird in what I did to that point.
+I think I still remember that, because I didn’t think there was anything odd in what I did to that point.
 What can I say?
 I spent a lot of time in my head and it took me a while to clue-in.
 Apparently, I was weird.
 Go figure.

 In grade 10 we were supposed to read Romeo and Juliet outloud in class and on the first day no one wanted to volunteer, so our English teacher drops it on my desk and tells me to read it.
 I start reading and it hits me how funny some of it is, so I laughed.
 Slightly concerned, because you weren’t supposed to laugh in the middle of English class, I look up and see the teacher also smirking.
 And we shared this look, because no one else got it – Shakespeare was a pig.
 “Draw thy naked tool”???
 C’mon, I was 15, it was funny.
 It’s still funny, dude.

 When I run out of books wherever I am, it’s never a good thing.
 It’s worse than a heroin addiction.
 I’m telling ya, I need the words.
 All the words!
-I’ve been know to amuse myself on the subway reading all the advertising in any car.
+I’ve been known to amuse myself on the subway reading all the advertising in any car.
 And the backs of other people’s newspapers.
 The story notes I’ve written in the notebook I carry around everywhere.
 The labels off the groceries in the bag I might be carrying.
-The branding on the pens and pencils in my bag, The card paper cover on the front of the notepad in my bag.
+The branding on the pens and pencils in my bag, The cardboard cover on the front of the notepad in my bag.
 Brand labels on shoes.
 People’s tattoos… I bring reading material wherever I go.
-And yes, I’ve brought a reading material to weddings, funerals and job interviews.
+And yes, I’ve brought reading material to weddings, funerals and job interviews.

-I’d say I could stop any time, but I’d be lying.
-Because I can’t.
 I’m sure there’s people who have no idea what my face looks like because it’s always stuck in a book or laptop.

 And you know what?
 I think I’m okay with that.